raph-h/RayTracingInC/notes.md

 - Choosing a incorrect PDF will not ruin the render, but an incorrect scattering function will ruin a render
 - Most difficult bug in a Monte Carlo program - A bug that produces reasonable outputs

 Potential improvements
 Triangles - done, however polygons should be imported to test, Parallelist, Shadow rays

 Potential additions

-Bidirectional method, metropolis methods, photon mapping
+Bidirectional method, metropolis methods, photon mapping Add pdf support for other objects - not just quads (spheres) etc